This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 I eventually discovered that Bourjois products are indeed sold in China.
 Below is a screenshot I took from Google, clearly showing several stores located in mainland China where you can buy Bourjois cosmetics:

 Because of Bourjois’s decision to sell in mainland China stores, they must consent and pay to have their products tested on animals.
-That’s why all cosmetic brands selling in mainland China cannot be considered cruelty-free in 2020.
+That’s why most cosmetic brands selling in mainland China cannot be considered cruelty-free in 2021.

 Although Bourjois may not be conducting these animal tests themselves, they are knowingly allowing Chinese authorities to test their products on animals in order to sell in China.